 The intersection of the supply and demand curves is the equilibrium or market rate, the actual federal funds rate, ff.
 When the Fed makes open market purchases, the supply of reserves shifts right, lowering ff (ceteris paribus).
 When it sells, it moves the reserve supply curve left, increasing ff, all else constant.
-The discount rate sets an upper limit to ff because no bank would borrow reserves at a higher rate in the federal funds market than it could borrow directly from the Fed.
+In most circumstances, the discount and reserve rates effectively channel the market federal funds rate into a range.